Masonic lodge officer: Grand Chancellor

 The Grand Chancellor is responsible for external relations and formal interaction with the Grand Lodges of other jurisdictions.
-The United Grand Lodge of England changed its constitution in 2007 to allow for the appointment of a Grand Chancellor for the first time.
 Only a few jurisdictions have Grand Chancellors.
 In most jurisdictions, the Grand Secretary fulfills these duties.
+The United Grand Lodge of England changed its constitution in 2007 to allow for the appointment of a Grand Chancellor for the first time.
+The UGLE Grand Chancellor ranks in precedence immediately after the UGLE Grand Secretary.

-Lodge of Antiquity No.2 and Royal Somerset House and Inverness Lodge No.IV, in England, are rare examples of lodges that appoint a Chancellor as one of their officers.
-In Antiquity it tends to be the senior active member of the lodge.
-In No.IV it appears that when the office was created in the nineteenth century it was intended to be similar to the role of Chaplain.
+In England, Lodge of Antiquity No. 2 and Royal Somerset House and Inverness Lodge No. IV are rare examples of lodges that appoint a Chancellor as one of their officers.
+In Antiquity No. 2 it tends to be the senior active member of the lodge.
+In Royal Somerset House and Inverness Lodge No. IV it appears that when the office was created in the nineteenth century it was intended to be similar to the role of Chaplain.
 However, when revived in the early twentieth century, the role was more directed towards external relations.
 By the late twentieth century it appears that it had become customary for the office to be awarded to the longest-serving member of the Lodge.